clairdl/go-linear-regression/README.md

 <img src="./docs/eq0.png">
 </p>

 Now, we iteratively adjust the values of `m` and `b` in order to minimize this sum.
-A popular and general optimization technique to find local minima is called _gradient descent_, but that's a topic for another day :)
+A ubiquitous optimization technique to find local minima is called _gradient descent_, but that's a topic for another day :)

 The accuracy and performance of linear regression is dependant on its **assumptions**:

 - **Linearity**: there is a linear relationship between the dependant variable and the independant variable(s)
 - **Normality**: your variables are distributed normally
 - **No multicollinearity**: your independant variables should not be predictors of eachother
-- **No auto-correlation**: a fancy way of saying your variables should not depend on themselves, i.e they are not values in a time series, e.g. the S&P 500, for example
+- **No auto-correlation**: a fancy way of saying your variables should not depend on themselves, i.e they are not values in a time series; Tesla's share price, for example

 **Pitfalls**:
 - Extrapolation beyond the model can quickly become very inaccurate
 - Extreme outliers can throw off the model